gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 Often time, we are hearing from our client on topic vis-a-vis know-how addressing security log ingestion capable of sustaining intermittent or periodic network connectivity failure.

 ### Endurance test
-This case study focus on the `resiliency features` of the two native software agents purpose-built to handle ingestion of the security logs from on-premises operating systems to Microsoft Sentinel, which attesting the sustainability in term of `retry mechanism` during temporary or prolong network connectivity downtime.
+This case study focuses on the `resiliency features` of the two native software agents purpose-built to handle ingestion of the security logs from on-premises operating systems to Microsoft Sentinel, which attesting the sustainability in term of `retry mechanism` during temporary or prolong network connectivity downtime.

 ### The test coverage
 > The eco-friendly way, a nano box was powered-on alongsides 6-month licensed Windows Server 2019 Standard with Hyper-V virtualized Ubuntu Server 22.04.4 LTS up and running.
 This test aimed to survive target 3 to 7 days long 24x7 uptimes.